 - Develop skills necessary to the effective practice of emergency management (e.g., communication; collaboration; teamwork; leadership; critical thinking; problem-solving, etc.).

-The Department of Emergency Management has five faculty members.
-Each faculty member possesses broad-based expertise in emergency management, as well as specialized expertise in their areas of practice and scholarly activity.
-In fact, four of the five have doctoral degrees in emergency management--a situation that exists no where else in the country.
+Faculty members possess broad-based expertise in emergency management, as well as specialized expertise in their areas of practice and scholarly activity.
 The diversity in faculty interests, experience and expertise create a rich environment for students to learn, build relationships, and be mentored.

 Beyond the major, students are encouraged to plan a curriculum that leverages both general education coursework and requirement to complete a minor to advance their career interests and goals.
 Our faculty advisors are eager to meet with students to help them develop those plans.
 The Department also provides an orientation guide with a list of recommended general education courses that are complimentary to the major to support student choices and other guidance to support curriculum planning.